 UPC was designed by an IMB Engineer named George Laurer in 1971.
 IBM has originally asked him to base his barcode design on bull’s eye pattern but he developed a barcode with a pattern of vertical stripes.
 With certain modifications and up-gradations, in 1974, the first UPC was pasted on a pack of Wrigley’s gum which marked the paradigm shift in the way people use to shop.

 It is one of the oldest and most widely used barcodes.
-The purpose of developing UPC was to develop such a shopping or buying system where salesperson does not have to manually enter the information of a product in the database.
-This saves time and minimizes human error unlike manual information entry.
-For this purpose, IBM developed UPC in order to ensure, quick, easy and reliable information encoding for the retail products.
+The purpose of developing UPC was to develop such a shopping or buying system where the salesperson does not have to manually enter the information of a product in the database.
+This saves time and minimizes human error, unlike manual information entry.
+For this purpose, IBM developed UPC in order to ensure, quick, easy, and reliable information encoding for the retail products.

 • One of the oldest barcode types, extremely portable.

-• Contains only numerals; simple and easy to encode and decode.
+• It contains only numerals; simple and easy to encode and decode.

 • Only numeric data encoding/decoding.
 Can’t encode characters and special characters.

 • Little tolerance for damage.
-Cannot be decoded even if slightly damaged.
+It cannot be decoded even if slightly damaged.

 • Require close contact scanners to decode information.

-• UPC-A is mostly used in USA, Australia, New Zealand, United Kingdom and Canada for encoding larger and simpler information.
+• UPC-A is mostly used in the USA, Australia, New Zealand, United Kingdom, and Canada for encoding larger and simpler information.

 UPC barcodes should be used in simple and retail stores product which do not require complex information encoding.